Bridgwater and Taunton Canal: Precursors

 From 1768 there were a number of grand schemes proposed, all with the aim of linking the Bristol Channel to the English Channel by a waterway, thereby avoiding the need to navigate by sea around Cornwall and Devon.
 James Brindley was the first to survey a route, which would have run from the Bristol Channel to Exeter, following the course of the River Tone for part of its route.
 In 1769, Robert Whitworth looked at a shorter route from Bridgwater Bay to Seaton, following the River Parrett and the River Axe.
 He was asked to reassess the route in the 1790s.
 William Jessop surveyed a route between Taunton and Exeter in 1794, while another group proposed a canal linking Bristol, Nailsea, Bridgwater and Taunton, which was surveyed by William White.
 Jessop's assistant, Josiah Easton, suggested a route from Uphill (on the Bristol Channel) to Seaton, again in 1794, and the previous two schemes sought parliamentary approval as the Grand Western Canal and the Bristol and Western Canal, respectively.
-Only the first was authorised, but the economic downturn caused by the Napoleonic Wars meant that construction did not begin immediately.
+Only the first was authorised, as the Grand Western Canal Act 1796 (36 Geo.
+3. c.
+46), but the economic downturn caused by the Napoleonic Wars meant that construction did not begin immediately.

 John Rennie surveyed the line for a ship canal from the mouth of the River Parrett to Seaton in 1810, which was designed for ships of 120 LT, but it was felt that the economic situation would not support the projected expenditure of over £1 million.
-He then considered a more modest proposal, based on the original Bristol and Western plans, and the scheme, now renamed the Bristol and Taunton Canal, was authorised by an Act of Parliament dated 14 May 1811.
+He then considered a more modest proposal, based on the original Bristol and Western plans, and the scheme, now renamed the Bristol and Taunton Canal, was authorised by an act of Parliament, the Bristol and Taunton Canal Navigation Act 1811 (51 Geo.
+3. c. lx) dated 14 May 1811.
 The company had powers to raise £420,000 in shares and an additional £150,000 if required, but economic concerns meant that the project did not start immediately.
 Powers for the Bristol to Bridgwater section lapsed in 1815, but work finally commenced in 1822, to be halted by an injunction because the authorised route was not being followed.
-A further Act, of 17 June 1824, authorised the revised route, and changed the name of the project to the Bridgwater and Taunton Canal Company.
+A further act, the Bristol and Taunton Canal Navigation Act 1824 (5 Geo.
+4. c. cxx) of 17 June 1824, authorised the revised route, and changed the name of the project to the Bridgwater and Taunton Canal Company.
 The predicted costs for the construction of the shorter canal were £34,145, as opposed to £429,990 for the longer scheme.